Slow-Cooked Sweet ‘n’ Sour Pork

 - Hot cooked rice, optional

-- Place paprika in a large resealable plastic bag.
-Add pork, a few pieces at a time, and shake to coat.
+- Place paprika in a shallow bowl.
+Add pork, a few pieces at a time, and turn to coat.
 In a nonstick skillet, brown pork in oil in batches over medium-high heat.
 Transfer to a 3-qt. slow cooker.

 - Drain pineapple, reserving juice; refrigerate the pineapple.
 Add the pineapple juice, onion, green pepper, vinegar, brown sugar, soy sauce, Worcestershire sauce and salt to slow cooker.
 Cover and cook on low for 6-8 hours or until meat is tender.